Home » What To Do With A Dead Rat [Safe Disposal Methods]

 5. Put any nesting materials and droppings inside the plastic bag.

 6. Seal the plastic bag tightly.
-Don’t squeeze the air out of the bag since inhaling the contaminated air could be very harmful to your health.
+Don’t squeeze the air out of the bag since inhaling the contaminated air could harm your health.

 7. Place the sealed bag in another plastic bag.